kendricscoles/Scoles_Python/README.md

 ## 7. User Story Implementation

 Each story was implemented in the logic layer and tested through notebook interfaces.
-Detailed below:

-User Stories Implementation

 ### User Story 1: Hotel Search